plotly/plotly.py/doc/python/px-arguments.md

 fig.show()
 ```

-### Using the Index of a DataFrame
+### Using the Index of a Dataframe

-If the DataFrame you are using has an index, it is also possible to use that index as an argument.
+If the dataframe you are using has an index, it is also possible to use that index as an argument.
 In the following example, the index is used for the hover data.

 ```python
 import plotly.express as px